joshteng/uptime-monitor-go/README.md

 This is a rewrite of https://github.com/joshteng/uptime-monitor in Golang.

 ## How it works
-It sends a [Pushover](https://pushover.net/) notification whenever your service stops sending a pulse (see endpoint below).
+It sends a [Pushover](https://pushover.net/) notification and/or Discord message whenever your service stops sending a pulse (see endpoint below).

 This app runs a loop to to check which services are down in addition to a HTTP server that accepts updates from services.